jbloomlab/bench-to-byte/chapters/introduction/index.md

 ---
 layout: doc
-title: "0.
-Introduction"
+title: "Introduction"
 sidebar: true
 aside: true
 ---

 # {{ $frontmatter.title }}

-We made this guide for biologists with moderate programming experience who want to improve the way they work.
+I made this guide for biologists with moderate programming experience who want to improve the way they work.
 This guide is _not_ intended to teach you a particular coding language ([here's a quick aside about that](#learning-to-program)).
-Instead, you'll learn how to organize your projects, use remote computers, create reproducible software environments, and build computational pipelines.
+Instead, you'll learn how to organize your projects, use remote resources, create reproducible software environments, and build computational pipelines.
 Our goal is that you not only learn the _how_ but also the _why_ behind each practice.

 ::: tip A Quick Note
 This guide is geared towards members of the [Bloom lab](https://jbloomlab.org/) at the Fred Hutch Cancer Center.
 In the future, I might expand this resource to apply to a more general audience.